hyperledger-labs/blockchain-explorer/README.md

     }
     ```

-  * Another alternative to configure database settings is to use environment variables, example of settings:
+  * Another alternative to configuring database settings is to use environment variables:

     ```shell
     export DATABASE_HOST=127.0.0.1